Space & Move Management

 Calculating your space utilization gets a little more challenging, which is where good space management software really comes in.

 First, you need to identify what utilization rates matter for your end goals.
-Will you track desk usage?
+Should you track desk usage?
 Conference room usage?
 Where office neighborhoods tend to congregate?
-Does your office support your new hybrid workforce?
+Do you need to determine how well your office supports your new hybrid workforce?

-Once you’ve determined which metrics are important for your goals, you can ensure you’re getting the right reports and analytics from your space management software.
+Once you’ve determined which metrics are relevant to your goals, you can ensure you’re getting the right reports and analytics from your space management software.
 This provides a bespoke window into your workplace.

 From your new vantage point, you might see that there are underutilized areas of the office.
 So perhaps you need to rethink your agile working strategy.

-Or maybe thanks to your new activity-based working strategy, you’ll see there’s not enough private cubicles to go around.
-This would be based on data that shows where employees are choosing to check in each day.
+Or maybe, thanks to your new activity-based working strategy, you see there are not enough private cubicles to go around (based on data that shows where employees are choosing to check in each day).

-Ultimately, by using the tools we’ll cover further below, you can collect the data you need to better improve how you’re using the three basic elements of space management (i.e.: space planning, implementation using the right tools, and space tracking).
+Ultimately, by using the tools we’ll cover further below, you can collect the data you need to improve how you’re using the three basic elements of space management ( space planning, implementing the right tools, and space tracking).

-In turn, this data can help you understand if you need to adjust your hybrid work schedule.
-It can also let you know if you need to offer more—or maybe fewer—flexible seating options.
+This data can help you understand whether you need to adjust your hybrid work schedule.
+It can also let you know if you need to offer more—or fewer—flexible seating options.

 New space considerations